wuzhongmiwu/DFR-DEIM/README.md

 This implementation is developed for aerial object detection research.
 We thank the contributors of related open-source detection frameworks and the providers of the SIMD and RSOD datasets.

-## License

-Please follow the license of this repository and the licenses of the datasets and third-party code used in this project.

 ## Contact